datahub-project/datahub/docs/dev-guides/tutorials/adding-ownerships.md

-# Adding Ownerships
+# Adding Owners

-## Why Would You Add Ownerships?
+## Why Would You Add Owners?
 Assigning an owner to an entity helps to establish accountability for the metadata and collaborating as a team.
 If there are any issues or questions about the data, the designated owner can serve as a reliable point of contact.

 ## Pre-requisites
 For this tutorial, you need to deploy Datahub Quickstart and ingest sample data.
-For detailed information, please refer to [Prepare Local Datahub Environment](http://yoonhyejin.github.io/datahub-forked/docs/dev-guides/tutorials/references/prepare-datahub).
+For detailed information, please refer to [Preparing Your Local Datahub Environment](http://yoonhyejin.github.io/datahub-forked/docs/dev-guides/tutorials/references/prepare-datahub).

 :::note
-Adding ownerships assumes that you already have a dataset and ownerships on your datahub.
+Adding owners assumes that you already have a dataset and ownerships on your datahub.
-If you try to manipulate with entities that does not exist, it might return errors or failed to reference them.
+If you try to manipulate entities that do not exist, your operation will fail.
 :::